Zhinyu (crater)

 Zhinyu is a lunar impact crater that is located within Von Kármán crater on the far side of the Moon.
 The crater is located west of the landing site of the Chinese Chang'e 4 lander.
+The best fit model of the crater impactor suggest a projectile with a diameter of 224 m and a velocity of 17 km/s.

 The crater's name was approved by the IAU on 4 February 2019.
-It is a transliteration of the Chinese term “weaver girl” (織女), taken from the traditional myth The Cowherd and the Weaver Girl as well as an ancient Chinese constellation.
+It is named after the Chinese mythical figure Zhinü, the "weaver girl" from the traditional myth The Cowherd and the Weaver Girl, as well as an ancient Chinese constellation.

+This is a young crater with a diameter of about 3.8 km and a depth of around 800 m.
+This impact penetrated the 320 m deep basalt mare deposits in the Von Kármán crater, thus providing information about the subsurface deposits.
+The ejecta from the Zhinyu crater varies radially by distance, suggesting a heterogeneous composition.
+It displays three layers of separate deposits from the mare, but the composition of the layers is similar and may have a common origin.